BugBusterSWE/adminManual/chapters/managementCompanies.md

 TODO immagine showCompanies.png

 ## Change company name
 A super admin can edit the name of a company.
 You have only to insert the new name in the form below, and then click on **UPDATE COMPANY**.
-If the operation succeed, the name of the company will be updated.
+If the operation succeeds, the name of the company will be updated.
 ![](changeCompany.png)

 ## Remove a company